Proposals to improve access to health services in Rutland where treatment is needed on the same day

 How we propose to fund the improvements

-How people can have their say
+How people could have their say

-You can tell us by:
+You could have told us by:

 • Write to us at Freepost Plus RUEE-ZAUY-BXEG, Rutland Consultation, NHS LLR ICB, Room G30, Pen Lloyd Building, County Hall, Glenfield, Leicester, LE3 8TB